andresca67/exactly.py/README.md

 # exactly.py
 ## Faiber Andres Calambas Carvajal:
-Please free to lock at my work in my github Account :smirk:.
+Please free to look at my work in my github Account :smirk:.
 ## Attending bootcam
 getting the opportunity to get qualification as Software Engineering
 ## How